seung-lab/DracoPy/README.md

 Available as a PyPI package: pip install DracoPy

-DracoPy requires Python >= 3.5, pip >= 10, and a C++ compiler that is fully compatible with C++11.
+Binary wheels are available for users with Python >= 3.6 and pip >= 20.

-It supports Linux and OS X.
+Installation from source requires Python >= 3.6, pip >= 10, and a C++ compiler that is fully compatible with C++11.

-Windows installation is currently broken, and it is recommended that Windows users use the Windows Subsystem for Linux instead.
+It supports Linux, OS X, and Windows.
+Windows 3.9 wheels are currently missing until Appveyor supports it, so Windows users are recommended to use Python <= 3.8.

 An example of usage is given in example.py.